SuleymanDemirelKazakhstan/diploma-project-young-phoenixes/Reports/WEEK6.md

 Why we chose MVVM - there is development experience and convenient file changeability and independence of different layers from each other.

 ![alt text](../images/ios/x-codeProject.jpeg)

+# Nurpeiis Bexultan

+Choose an architectures for Asar project.
+There were a lot of architectures, that we can use, but we took MVVM.
+Because it has a great two points than other architectures:
+    *Speed test
+    *Easy to control